isomerpages/nlb-learning/_singapore/Adults/Content on Traditional Games.md

 Source: Tan, Bonny, and Wang, Damien.
 (2019). "<a target="_blank" href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=a8546d9a-0c28-444a-9e06-961528345936">Five Stones</a>." <i>Singapore Infopedia</i>.
 Retrieved 2023, September 14.

+<h5><a target="_blank" href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=274d6731-e5f5-4d5c-8341-9587b83d71e6">Capteh by Bonny Tan </a></h5>
+<p>Capteh is a traditional game that requires great dexterity and balance in keeping a feathered shuttlecock in the air for as long as possible by kicking it up with the heel of the foot.</p>

+Source: Tan, Bonny.
+(2017). "<a target="_blank" href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=274d6731-e5f5-4d5c-8341-9587b83d71e6">Capteh</a>.” <i>Singapore Infopedia</i>.
+Retrieved 2023, September 14.

 <h4>Books</h4>

 <h5>Sport in Singapore: The colonial legacy</h5>